Captaincy General of Chile: 17th century: Consolidation of the kingdom

+Illustration of the parliament of Quilín in Alonso de Ovalle's book.

 In the 17th century, the Spanish overseas territory of Chile saw a rearrangement of its population center.
 While in the 16th century, most of the cities founded by the Spanish were located from Bio-Bio southward, with only Santiago, La Serena and some transandine cities located north of it, in the 17th century, Spanish authority and settlements were abandoned down south of Bío-Bío Region.
 The kingdom went from being a gold exporter with potential for expanding to the Strait of Magellan to being one of the Spanish Empire's most problematic and poor in natural resources.

 The Spanish Empire had to divert silver from Potosí to finance a standing army in Chile to fight in the Arauco War.
 Since the raids of Francis Drake in Chilean waters more seaborne assaults followed in the 17th century, mostly from Dutch corsairs.
 The Spanish Empire's attempts to block the entrance to the Pacific Ocean by fortifying the Straits of Magellan were abandoned after the discovery of Hoces Sea, focusing then on fortifying the coastal cities of Chile, a tactic that later was proven to be more affordable and effective in combating piracy while keeping the area under Spanish rule.

+In 1641 the Parliament of Quillín happened in which Mapuche (known as Araucanians or Reche) obtained a peace treaty and a recognition of authonomy on behalf of the crown in exchange for loyalty against foreign powers.

 18th century: Reforms and development

-Territory legally belonging (with or without effective control) to the Captaincy General or Kingdom of Chile in 1776 according to Chilean historiography.
-That year the Viceroyalty of the Río de la Plata was created and the territorios of the cities of Mendoza and San Juan were transferred from Chile to the new entity.
+Following the expulsion of the Jesuits from the Spanish territories in 1767, most of the 181 Chilean Jesuits forced into exile settled in Italy.
+There, they continued their cultural and religious activities, which increasingly became connected to their sense of attachment to the distant homeland from which they had been expelled.